snapmeasureai/website/README.md

 # SnapMeasure: 99% Accurate E-commerce Sizing Solution

 SnapMeasure is a 99% accurate mobile body scan technology for e-commerce sizing.
-Find your perfect fit every time.

 SnapMeasure aims to find the perfect clothing size every time, cutting return costs significantly.
 The average error is only 7.0 mm (0.27 in).